 c) Be not more than 50 years of age;

 - Registration and tuition frees;

 - Health insurance and basic medical care (This does not include dental care, glasses, and chronic illnesses).

 Accommodations: Participants will reside at Ramat Rachel Hotel on the outslirts of Jerusalem 2 people per room.

 - UNESCO will cover international travel expenses (at the most economical airfare) within the framework of the 2014-2015 Fellowships Programme; and

 (Note: Expenses such as the processing of visa, accommodation, meals and insurance during transit and/or prolonged stay in Israel are not covered by this fellowship.)

 Submission of applications

-All applications, indicating clearly the course for which candidates are applying, should be endorsed by the relevant Government body (such as the National Commission or Permanent Delegation) and must be made on a UNESCO Fellowship Application form.
-Each Member State can nominate a maximum of three (3) candidatures.
-The letter of nomination should reach the Fellowships Programme Section, UNESCO (7, Place de Fontenoy, 75352 PARIS O7) imperatively on or before 21 December 2012.
-An advance copy of the application may be sent by fax (+33.1.45685503) or by e-mail (firstname.lastname@example.orgemail@example.com).
+All applications, indicating clearly the course for which candidates are applying, should be endorsed by the relevant Government body (such as the National Commission or Permanent Delegation) and must be made on a MASHAV Fellowship Application form.
+Each Member State can nominate a maximum of two (2) candidatures.
+Applications should be sent to Mr. Bantchev, Chief of the Participation Programme and Fellowships Section Fellowships only by e-mail: (s.bantchev(at)unesco.org with copy to a.zeitune(at)unesco.org and i.ibn_mokrane(at)unesco.org).
 The applications should be submitted with the following attachments: